Cataloochee Valley - North Carolina

 - Joe Kegley

 The Cataloochee Valley area of the park has a first come/first serve campground.
 Bathrooms with running water and flushing toilets are located at the campground.
 In addition to the typical car camping, there is a group campground and an equestrian campground both of which need to be reserved.
-This area is a hub for many backpacking and horse riding trails.
-A ranger station is also located on site.
+A ranger station is located on site.
+The closest motels are located in Maggie Valley.

 Elk, Cataloochee